 Introduces theory pertaining to law of color, theory of color, chemistry of color, product knowledge, and analysis of hair and scalp.
 Focuses on basic techniques and procedures for the application of hair coloring.
-No Prerequisite(s)

 BAR 1011 - Intermediate Hair Coloring - 2 Credits